mvdwetering/yamaha_ynca/README.md

 ### Store presets

 Some presets can be managed in the Yamaha AV Control app (e.g. Tuner presets).
-Home Assistant has no standardized way to manage presets, so the `store_preset` action was added.
+Home Assistant does not have a standardized way to manage presets, so the `store_preset` action was added.
 It will store a preset with the provided number for the current playing item.

 ```yaml
 service: yamaha_ynca.store_preset